-Once AS is suspected, your GP should refer you to a rheumatologist.
-If you are having problems with your AS inbetween appointments with your rheumatologist you should go back to your GP.
+Your GP is always your first port of call.
+If inflammatory back pain is suspected, your GP should refer you to a rheumatologist.
+If you are having problems with your AS between appointments with your rheumatologist do go back to your GP.

-A rheumatologist is a doctor specialising in arthritis and related conditions.
-They will confirm if your condition is AS, decide what initial treatment you should receive and oversee the long-term management of your condition.
+A rheumatologist specialises in conditions affecting joints and bones.
+They will confirm if you have inflammatory back pain, decide what initial treatment you should receive and oversee the long-term management of your condition.

 At your first visit they are likely to take an in-depth history of the problems you have been having, give you a physical examination to assess your flexibility and joint tenderness and may request blood tests, X-rays or scans.

 It is important for you to remain under the care of your rheumatologist in the long term.
 This ensures that you have ready access to expert reassessment.

 A radiographer is responsible for carrying out imaging tests such as magnetic resonance imaging scans (MRI) and X-rays.
 These tests help to identify inflammation in the joints and damage to the bone itself.

 They are unlikely to be able to make a comment on the results of the tests.
 You will have to wait to speak with your GP and rheumatologist about the results and what they mean for you.

 A physiotherapist assesses physical movement, and helps you improve your functioning and reduce physical pain.
 Read more about the vital role physiotherapy plays in managing your AS.